j-2k/GraphicsProgrammingRoadmap/README.md

 - [LearnD3D11](https://graphicsprogramming.github.io/learnd3d11/1-introduction/1-1-getting-started/1-1-3-hello-triangle/) Learn DirectX11, from the people @ the graphics programming discord server.

 ## OpenGL
-- [Learnopengl](https://learnopengl.com/) The most popular openGL resource out there.
+- [Learn OpenGl](https://learnopengl.com/) The most popular openGL resource out there.
 - [Learning Modern 3D Graphics Programming](https://paroj.github.io/gltut/index.html) Style is different & uses openGL but the point is to teach you how to program graphics not use OpenGL! not fixed learning & rather more programming read the about for more info.
 - [Scratchapixel](https://scratchapixel.com) Learn almost everything you need in the computer graphics domain, this uses OpenGL.
 - [Cherno OpenGL Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) Learn OpenGL from Chernos OpenGL Series (Probably really old but whatever)